 Homebound instruction may be necessary for Wilson County students who are unable to attend school for two consecutive weeks (10 days) or longer due to medical conditions.
 There must be thorough medical justification as it is the most restrictive placement, and should only be used for students who are unable to attend school due to medical or emotional needs and treatment.

 In order to determine if a student is eligible for homebound services, the parent needs to complete an application process.

-Parents must ensure that both the completed Homebound Information Packet 2021-2022 signed by a physician and submitted to the Homebound Coordinator.
+Parents must ensure that both the completed Homebound Information Application signed by a physician and submitted to the Homebound Coordinator.
 Contact information for faxing or mailing these documents is provided on the forms.
 The application forms include the current medical diagnosis and treatment plan, supported by documentation from the office visits and/or hospitalization admission and discharge summary.
 The Homebound Committee will review all documents submitted.

 Parents will be notified when a determination has been made.
 If the student is eligible, parents will be informed of the date services will begin and end.
 Parents will then be contacted by a homebound teacher to set up the first visit.
-On approval of homebound services, be aware that students will be prohibited from participati9ng in after-school activities or working an after-school job.
+On approval of homebound services, be aware that students will be prohibited from participating in after-school activities or working an after-school job.

 Once homebound services begin, the homebound teacher is responsible for collecting assignments, providing these to the student and supporting with needed instruction, and returning the completed work to the classroom teacher.
 Any outstanding or unfinished work remaining after homebound services is terminated becomes the student’s responsibility.

 Homebound services are provided in the home with a responsible adult present at all times or online using a virtual classroom.
 Students are expected to adhere to the same School Board Policies as if they were attending school.